Skip to the content

 Again through integration with Microsoft's technologies, you can tie Power Automate workflows to SharePoint collections.
 For example, you could automate repetitive tasks such as archiving attachments to your e-mails or requesting approval for new files placed in a shared library.

-If you are interested in the topic, we recommend reading our article on
+For more information, we recommend reading our article on

 One last interesting feature worth mentioning is that related to "versioning" and change history.